XeroXP/Jupiter/README.md

 ### Useage

-**Note** that any method can be overloaded with a process id instead of a process name
+Any method can be overloaded with a process id instead of a process name

 #### Allocate Memory